ProjetsPL/treehouse-theme/collections/_posts/us/2020-04-02-balcony-garden-ideas-check-what-plants-are-best-for-balconies.md

 ![](/uploads/rosliny-na-balkon-trawy-i-bluszcze.jpg)
 {% endfig %}

 Yet another idea is planting **vines and ivies** in your balcony garden.
 They are not only very decorative, but they also provide shade for a sunny balcony.
 This way one can create a secluded, green corner, separating themselves from neighbours and street noise.
 The choice is wide - one can pick quickly growing annual vines such as sweet pea or moonflower.
-Perennial plants such as ivy or honeysuckle grow slower but they are more durable.
+Perennial plants such as ivy or honeysuckle grow slower, but they are more durable.

 Growing plants on your balcony is a great idea to decorate the place.
 Carefully selected balcony garden plants can help you create a pleasant spot for relaxation.
 Spending a summer afternoon on a balcony being surrounded by plants is a great way to unwind and just chill out.